elementor/wp2staticpsr7/README.md

 Compose stream implementations based on a hash of functions.

-Allows for easy testing and extension of a provided stream without needing to to create a concrete class for a simple extension point.
+Allows for easy testing and extension of a provided stream without needing to create a concrete class for a simple extension point.

 ```php